PrinceOfPuppers/smart-home-server/devices/atmega16u2-monitor/README.md

 Several macros exist for debug printing: `debug(x), debugln(x), debugS(x), debugSln(x)`.
 The `ln` variants print a newline after `x`, the `S` variants coerce `x` to a string before printing.

 A debug led is hooked up to pin `D6` (also known as pin `19`).
-Its free to use for debugging and is not accessed by anyting else in the firmware.
+Its free to use for debugging and is not accessed by anything else in the firmware.

 # Operation
 Once the device is assembled it can be plugged into the server, You can then select a graph to push to the screen.
-Only one graph can be shown at a time, the selected graph will have a greyed out button saying `Monitoring`, other graphs will have a colored button that says `Monitor`.
+Only one graph can be shown at a time, the selected graph will have a grayed out button saying `Monitoring`, other graphs will have a colored button that says `Monitor`.

 <img align="left" height="220" src="images/ui-monitor.png">
 <img align="left" height="220" src="images/ui-monitoring.png">
 <br clear="left"/>
 <br clear="left"/>

-The graph updates whenever there is new data to display, the x axis is time reletive to when it was last updated with time units displayed at the top.
+The graph updates whenever there is new data to display, the x axis is time relative to when it was last updated with time units displayed at the top.

 <img align="left" height="300" src="images/full-focused.jpg">
 <br clear="left"/>